tomislav-ivankovic/Irony/README.md

 # Irony

-Application that gives it's users the ability to examine T8 situations and inner workings of the T8 game in forensic detail.
+Application that gives it's users the ability to examine situations and inner workings of the T8 and T7 game in forensic detail.
-The application only works with the PC version of the game.
+The application only works with the PC version of both games.

 ## Features